anira-project/anira/docs/sphinx/usage.rst

-against the Hard contract (the rules of section 1.1 and the contract's own: geometry, an explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes and the host domains by canonical name, the stage's real-time promise against its placement), loads the model of every candidate that has an entry, sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0), builds the plan report and, last, calls the stage's prepare function when the pipeline has a stage with one (a status other than ``ANIRA_OK`` fails the prepare with it); a second prepare replaces the session whole, a failed one leaves the handler unprepared.
+against the Hard contract (the rules of section 1.1 and the contract's own: geometry, an explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes and the host domains by canonical name, the stage's real-time promise against its placement), loads the model of every candidate that has an entry (once per loaded model anira pools: a second handler on an equal model configuration resolved to equal tensors shares it, the pool rule above), sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0), builds the plan report, prepares every registered engine's plan for this handler on its loaded model and, last, calls the stage's init (at the first prepare of a handler of the pipeline) and its prepare function when the pipeline has a stage with one (a status other than ``ANIRA_OK`` from any of them fails the prepare with it);
+a second prepare replaces the session whole, a failed one leaves the handler unprepared.
 ``anira_handler_num_entries(h)`` then says how many chunks may be in flight at once, the size of a stage's per-entry scratch (section 2). ``anira_handler_destroy`` releases the session and, with the last handler in this copy of anira, joins the inference thread pool; a handler counts as a user of